murthy1811/Milestone-Project-3-AirBubble/README.md

 * Edit story page cancel button takes you to home page instead of profile page.
 Fixed by adjusting the jinja code url.
 * Logged user cannot delete their comments and feature is not added due to time constraint.
 Only Admin can delete the comments
 * Travel story cards width is set to auto to render evenly on smaller screens
+* Form option for Covid report is rendering with square brackets on read more page.
+Bug not fixed due to time constraint.

 ## Deployment